ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/advanced-important-widgets/calendar-widget/property-method-and-event-summary/calendarproperties.html.markdown

 <td width="48">
 </td>
 <td width="746">
   This property controls the Drill Down filter that is set when a Widget is clicked on whose Broadcast property is set to True.
 You will be shown the Expression Editor and you can specify the precise condition that should be applied to the View that the Widget is connected to.
-Read the [Drill Filter](/developers/user-guide/product-guide/advanced-features/data-integration-reporting-dashboards/data-section-properties/drill-filter) section for more details.
+Read the <a href="/developers/user-guide/product-guide/advanced-features/data-integration-reporting-dashboards/data-section-properties/drill-filter">Drill Filter</a> section for more details.

 </td>
 </tr>